aravindvnair99/C/CONTRIBUTING.md

 All contributions are welcome!
 Code, documentation, softwares, scripts, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
 ```

 # I found some bugs or issues.
-Where do I report?
+Where do I report????

 Report [here](https://github.com/aravindvnair99/C/issues/new) in detail answering these questions: